-Use the Find by button in the Filter Manager to find all filters for a particular information provider.
+Use the Find by Category list in the Filter Manager to find all filters for a particular information provider.
+To search by name, use the Quick Search on the Filter Manager toolbar.
 You can click the More Info button to display additional information about a selected filter.
 The Comments section may provide information about how to appropriately download information from the source database.

 When you have located the filters you want to use, mark them as your favorites by clicking the checkbox in the Favorites column to the left of the filter name.
 You can also mark all of the filters currently showing after using the Find option by clicking Mark All.
-Once a filter is marked as a favorite, it will appear in the Import Option list in the import dialog.
+Once a filter is marked as a favorite, it will appear in the Import Options list in the import dialog.